simp/pupmod-simp-ssh/REFERENCE.md

 Data type: `Boolean`

-Flag indicating whether or not to mangae the pam stack for sshd.
+Flag indicating whether or not to manage the pam stack for sshd.
 This is required for the oath option to work properly.

 Default value: $oath